universalsafetyformat/usf_website/content/en/tools/USFedit/installation/_index.md

 ## Installation of the USFedit plugin

 The installation requires a running Eclipse Modeling Tools installation, which can be downloaded from https://download.eclipse.org.
+Eclipse 2020-12 or higher is required to install the plugin.

 To install the USFedit plugin run Install New Software (via Help > Install New Software) in the Eclipse environment.